styleguidist/react-styleguidist/docs/Configuration.md

 Your application static assets folder will be accessible as `/` in the style guide dev server.

+#### `collapseSections`

+Type: `Boolean` default: `false`

+Collapse the sections created in the sidebar so that the sidebar takes less space.
+This can be useful in large codebases to avoid having to scroll too far.

 #### `compilerConfig`

 Type: `Object`, default: